Migration Guide

 return self.event_store.replay_to(timestamp)Key takeaway

 Event sourcing optimizes for understanding the past.
 ATOMiK optimizes for knowing the present.
 If you need both, use both -- ATOMiK on the hot read path, event sourcing for audit and temporal queries.
-The write path (one accum() call) adds negligible overhead.
+Validate the write-path overhead and replay reduction against the actual workload before making a production claim.